cagilalsac/ProductsMVC/README.md

 APP Services: CountryService and CityService services

-MVC IoC Container in Program.cs: builder.AddScoped... for CountryService and builder.AddScoped... for CityService
+MVC IoC Container in Program.cs: builder.AddScoped... for FileService, CountryService and CityService

 MVC Controllers: CountriesController and CitiesController controllers with views

 MVC Layout: Countries and Cities links

+MVC wwwroot: "files" folder

 Notes:
 List method with default countryId parameter is added at the bottom of the CityService.

+DeleteFile method with id and filePath parameters is added at the bottom of the CityService.

 Allowed anonymous Json action, which returns cities JSON, with default countryId parameter is added at the bottom of the CitiesController.

+DeleteFile action, which deletes the city's image file from the "files" folder in the "wwwroot" folder by city ID and image file path, is added at the bottom of the CitiesController.

 All controllers are authorized for Admin role.